 Max Edwards, Marketing Manager, Concep

-Being put on a blacklist can have severe implications for firms, yet it's a discussion that tends to be avoided between email service providers and marketers.
-Understanding how blacklists work is just the tip of the iceberg.
-It's our responsibility to educate you so you're best positioned to avoid the threat of blacklisting.
+Being put on a blocklist can have severe implications for firms, yet it's a discussion that tends to be avoided between email service providers and marketers.
+Understanding how blocklists work is just the tip of the iceberg.
+It's our responsibility to educate you so you're best positioned to avoid the threat of blocklisting.

-Best practices to avoid the threat of blacklisting
+Best practices to avoid the threat of blocklisting

 Creating & sending out email communication to key clients can mean hours of work for marketers.
 With all the effort that goes into managing a campaign, it’s important to ensure your emails have the best chance of reaching the intended inbox.

 In this post, we’ll cover how you can steer clear of the threat of blocklisting by broadening your knowledge of data hygiene & deliverability, fine tuning your processes, and understanding the important role an ESP's infrastructure plays in driving the success of your eMarketing performance:

 A large percentage of Professional Services deliverability issues stem from poor hygiene in marketing lists.
 The average rate of CRM data decay is about 30% a year (Marketing Insider Group), meaning that savvy marketers should be employing regular maintenance on their lists & databases.
 The key is to prevent any problematic email addresses from surfacing that may be flagged as spam or negatively impact your engagement metrics.